helium/HIP/0022-diy-concentrators.md

 While Syncrob.it initially proposes this design, this HIP in no way precludes other vendors from certifying designs that fit the definition above.
 Moreover, this HIP is not an implicit approval for the Syncrob.it design, but it only details it as an example implementation which would appear to fit the HIP22 specification.
-Final judgement of the suitability of the design will be made at a later date by DeWi.
+Final judgement of the suitability of the design would be made at a later date by DeWi.

 # Hardware and Firmware Summary
 [hardware-and-firmware-summary]: #hardware-and-firmware-summary